tadijansimic/part-mag/README.md

 - Enter - Enter shit...

 ## RNG functions
-- Type in MPN; If it exists(only one of them and you press Enter) it adds 1 piece), if it doesnt exist, u get a form, and software tries to find pdf to datasheet and description
+- Type in MPN; If it exists(only one of them and you press Enter) it adds 1 piece), if it doesn't exist, u get a form, and software tries to find pdf to datasheet and description
 - Expand a row - you get a datasheet